 If adoption for your teenage pregnancy seems like the right decision, remember that you always have the legal right to move forward.
 This is your decision to make — nobody else’s.

-Why Would a Teen Mom Put a Baby Up for Adoption?
+Reasons Why a Teen Mom Would Put a Baby Up for Adoption

 Every woman who places a child for adoption does so for a different reason.
 Your situation is unique; think hard about what’s important to you when deciding between parenting, abortion and adoption in teenage pregnancy.